 How to make Instant Pot Beef Stew

 Preparing beef stew in the Instant Pot is quite simple.
 Lots of adding, stirring, and patient waiting.
-Here’s how I made this Instant Pot beef stew.
+Here’s how you can make this Instant Pot beef stew recipe, too.

 - Prepare your ingredients.
 Since you will be cooking this version of beef stew in the Instant Pot, I highly recommend gathering all the ingredients before you start cooking.
 Once the cooking process gets started, things tend to move relatively quickly.

 - Brown the beef.
 Grab your Instant Pot and set it to sauté high.
 Just like you would when you prepare beef stew on the stovetop, you need to brown the outside of the beef chunks.
-This gives it extra flavor so I don’t recommend skipping this step.
+This gives the entire stew extra flavor, so I don’t recommend skipping this step.
 Once the beef has been added, season with salt, pepper, and Italian seasoning, stirring occasionally.

 - Coat with flour.
 Ok, so this was a bit of an afterthought that came to me as I was preparing this beef stew, but it worked so I decided not to question it.
 Midway through browning, sprinkle the beef with 2 tablespoons of all-purpose flour.
 The beef will have released some of its juices which will help prevent the flour from sticking and burning.
 Mix well to evenly coat the beef and continue to cook for 1-2 minutes.

 - Dump, Mix, Cook.
 Add the garlic first, mixing to combine with the beef.
 Add the beef broth, scraping up any brown bits that may remain stuck to the bottom of the pot.
 This is super important as the very last thing you want is a burnt tasting stew- or worse, the Instant Pot “burn” warning.
 After the beef broth has been added, mix in the Worcestershire sauce, diced tomatoes, chopped onion, potatoes carrots, celery, whole star anise, and bay leaf.
-Select manual setting; adjust pressure to high, and set time for 35 minutes.
-When finished cooking, allow the pressure to release naturally for 10 minutes before doing a quick-release pressure according to manufacturer’s directions.
-Carefully remove the lid, remove the star anise, and set the Instant Pot back to high saute setting.
+Select manual setting; adjust the pressure to high, and set the timer for 35 minutes.
+When finished cooking, allow the pressure to release naturally for 10 minutes before doing a quick-release pressure according to the manufacturer’s directions.
+Carefully remove the lid, remove the star anise (don’t forget this part), and set the Instant Pot back to high saute setting.